thatandromeda/hamlet/django_2_upgrade.md

 - run tests under 1.11 and fix deprecation warnings (`python -Wa manage.py test --settings=hamlet.settings.test`)
 - check each of these: https://eldarion.com/blog/2017/12/26/10-tips-upgrading-django-20/
 - update to best available version of deps before updating django
+- upgrade to django 2.0
+- use updated URL routing syntax
+- look for `from django.conf.urls import include` and update to `from django.urls import include`